brotatotes/bht-automation/bht gen 1/Titus/Chapter 1/Titus 1 4 bht.md

 ### Philip Schaff:
 1. "Titus, called Paul's brother in 2 Corinthians 11:12, is here his 'legitimate son,' as converted by him and sharing the same faith."
-2. "This verse highlights the close relationship between Paul and Titus, emphasizing their shared faith and spiritual connection."
+2. "This verse highlights the close relationship between Paul and Titus, emphasizing their shared faith and the spiritual bond they have as teacher and disciple."
-3. "The term 'legitimate son' suggests a deep bond of mentorship and discipleship between Paul and Titus, indicating the significant role Paul played in Titus' spiritual journey."
+3. "The term 'legitimate son' implies a deep sense of trust and responsibility, suggesting that Paul sees Titus as a trusted companion and partner in spreading the gospel."

 ### Archibald T Robertson:
 1. "Titus is not mentioned in Acts, possibly because he is Luke's brother."
 2. "He had succeeded in Corinth where Timothy had failed."
 3. "Here κατα does mean standard, not aim, but it is a faith (πιστιν) common to a Gentile (a Greek) like Titus as well as to a Jew like Paul and so common to all races and classes."

 ### John Gill:
 1. "Titus was, in this sense, his 'own son', or a true son, a legitimate one; a true convert; one really born again; a sincere believer, an Israelite indeed."
-2. "The phrase 'after the common faith' is used to show in what sense Titus was son to the apostle; as he was a believer, and no otherwise."
+2. "And this he was 'after the common faith'; either the doctrine of faith, which is but one, and is common to all the saints; or the grace of faith, which though different in degrees, yet is alike precious faith in all."
 3. "Grace, mercy, and peace, c. which is the apostle's usual salutation."

-Note: The commentary provided is incomplete and lacks clarity, making it difficult to extract more quotes.

 ### John Wesley:
-1. "My own son — Begot in the same image of God, and repaying a paternal with a filial affection."
-This quote highlights the deep bond between the author and the recipient of the letter, emphasizing their shared divine nature and the reciprocal love between them.
+1. "Begot in the same image of God" - This quote highlights the belief that children are created in the image of God, emphasizing their inherent worth and value.

-2. "The common faith — Common to me and all my spiritual children."
-This quote emphasizes the unity and shared belief among the author and their spiritual children, suggesting that they are all part of a larger community bound together by their faith.
+2. "Repaying a paternal with a filial affection" - This quote speaks to the reciprocal love and affection between a parent and child, illustrating the deep bond and connection that exists within a family.

-3. "Begot in the same image of God."
-This quote underscores the belief that all humans are created in the image of God, highlighting the inherent worth and dignity of every individual.
+3. "Common faith" - This quote emphasizes the shared belief system and spiritual connection that unites a community of believers, highlighting the importance of faith in fostering a sense of belonging and unity.

 ## Generation Details